Learning ways to simplify your life in 2023 can completely change your life and future for the better.

 12. Have less clothing options to learn how to live more simply.

 The average successful and wealthy person has a very limited set of clothing options, as this way they have more time to focus on things that truly matter.

-> By finding items that already match one another and by having a smaller wardrobe, you'll have more time to focus on other things in life and this can help you to drastically simplify your life in 2018.
+By finding items that already match one another and by having a smaller wardrobe, you’ll have more time to focus on other things in life and this can help you to drastically simplify your life.

-> If you want to focus on this as one of the ways to simplify your life in the new year, start by looking at the items you wear the most and get rid of the one you haven’t worn in months.
+If you want to focus on this as one of the ways to simplify your life in the new year, start by looking at the items you wear the most and get rid of the one you haven’t worn in months.
 It can feel really good to clean out your closet!
 You can then start to build your wardrobe around the items you know you love and will wear more often.

 13. Automate your payments for simplistic living.

 You can automate a lot in your life, and fortunately, automating your bills and income payments has only gotten easier and easier.
 You can have your paychecks direct deposited (many people still deposit their checks manually), you can select to auto pay your bills, you can even auto pay your monthly credit card payments.
 Sometimes, going paperless can give you discounts on some of the payment you make on a regular monthly basis.

 Automating your payments can even make managing your budget easier!